-Pain relief can now be based on solid evidenceSeptember 7th, 2011 in Medications /
+Pain relief can now be based on solid evidenceSeptember 7, 2011 in Medicine & Health / Medications

 A Cochrane Review of data relating to about 45,000 patients involved in approximately 350 individual studies has provided an evaluation of the effect you can expect to get if you take commonly used painkillers at specific doses.
 The review also identifies pain killers for which there is only poor or no reliable evidence.
 This review will help doctors and patients to make evidence informed decisions of which pain killers to use, and is published in the latest edition of The Cochrane Library.